-“What we did is we went back to 2008 and we tried to find all the instances where a local news organization had either closed or scaled back service or something new had been launched,” Lindgren told Geothink.ca in March while the map was being developed.
+“What we did is we went back to 2008 and we tried to find all the instances where a local news organization had either closed or scaled back service or something new had been launched,” Lindgren said in March while the map was being developed.
 “And so we populated the map as much as possible with information that we could find.
-But obviously there is lots and lots of other information out there that’s happened since 2008.
-And there’s probably lots of stuff going on right now that we don’t know about.”
+But obviously there is lots and lots of other information out there that has happened since 2008.
+And there is probably lots of stuff going on right now that we do not know about.”

 The map can document gains, losses, service increases, and service reductions at local online, radio, television and newspaper outlets across the country.
 Now that the map is open to contributions, members of the public can add information about changes to the local news landscape in their own communities.
 The map’s administrators will verify user submitted content so that the map remains accurate.

-For a closer look at this project and the map, check out our video where Corbett walks the user through a step-by-step view of the map and how to contribute, and Lindgren talks about the importance of this work.
+For a closer look at this project and the map, check out our video.
+In it, Corbett walks the user through a step-by-step view of the map and how to contribute while Lindgren discusses the importance of this work.

 Making the Map